Skip to content

 Fundamental German Vocabulary for Beginners (A1 Level).

 To effectively learn German at the A1 level, it is essential to focus on the most important and frequently used vocabulary across several categories, including verbs, nouns, adjectives, numbers, and common phrases.
-Below is a comprehensive list of key words and concepts tailored for beginners:
+At this beginner stage, prioritizing high-frequency words used in daily conversations maximizes communication potential early on.

 Key Vocabulary for A1 German